AnnaRaman/The_Tea_room/README.md

 * Django framework

 ## Testing
-Testing of functionality was performed frequently throughout the development of the site.
+Testing of functionality was performed frequently throughout the development of the site, written up in the TESTING.md.
 Testing of the code itself HTML, CSS and Python code has been performed via online code validators.

 ### HTML
 The HTML code has been tested using [W3 Markup validator](https://validator.w3.org/).